 2. How you use your garden office affects your permitted development rights.

-If you are running a business from a garden office eight hours a day, five days a week you may well need planning permission even if the building is less than 2.5m tall.
-If you only occasionally work in your garden office you may not need planning permission, but more about that after…
+If you are running a business eight hours a day, five days a week you may well need garden office planning permission even if the building is less than 2.5m tall.
+If you only occasionally work in your outdoor office you may not need permission, but more about that after…

 A sad but avoidable tale of what happens if you don’t understand that permitted development is about how you use your building as well as about the building’s height was recounted in the Birmingham Mail on 29/10/10.